 Using this comprehensive checklist for moving house will be a life-saver.
 Everyone's heard the saying - moving house is right up there on the stress scale with divorce.

 Tell everyone you’re moving house

 Let everyone know personally, you are moving house!

 Create a list of all your friends, family, banks, all insurers, health providers like your GP, physio, gym, sports clubs and any others who will need to know you are moving house.
-Notify them all in one foul swoop with a bulk email.
+Notify them all in one fell swoop with a bulk email.

 Tell Government Departments you’re on the move